-- The Subnet Mask - The Hostname - Click Next. - Click the Hostname/DNS tab. - On the Hostname/DNS tab, specify the following: - The IP address for Name Server 1. - (Optional) The IP address for Name Server 2. - (Optional) The IP address for Name Server 2. - (Optional) In the Domain Search field, add additional domains. - · Click the Routing tab. - On the Routing tab, type the Default Gateway, and click OK. - 6.
+- 6. On the Network Settings screen, complete the following steps: - Click the Hostname/DNS tab. - On the Hostname/DNS tab, specify the following: - The IP address for Name Server 1. - (Optional) The IP address for Name Server 2. - (Optional) The IP address for Name Server 2. - (Optional) In the Domain Search field, add additional domains. - Click the Routing tab. - On the Routing tab, type the Default Gateway, and click OK. - 7.
 (Optional) Examine the Network Configuration screen, and supply additional network information as required by your site.